·

 It’s important to note that Jeju is one of the areas of Korea that’s most often affected by summer typhoons.
 Be sure to check weather reports before planning any trip to Jeju Island in the summer months.

-There is 1 major national public holidays in Korea in June 2023: Memorial Day on Tuesday June 6th.
+There are 2 major national public holidays in Korea in June 2026: Local Election Day on Wednesday, June 3rd, and Memorial Day (현충일 / Hyeonchung-il) on Saturday, June 6th.

 Memorial day commemorates veterans who have defended Korea © Jeon Han, Korea.net / Korean Culture and Information Service (CC BY-SA 2.0)